-The Society has pledged part of its loan book as collateral with the Bank of England, in order to participate in the Bank's Term Funding Scheme (TFS).
+The Society has pledged part of its loan book as collateral with the Bank of England, in order to participate in the Bank's Term Funding Scheme with additional incentives for Small and Medium-sized Enterprises (TFSME).
 Participation in this scheme provides the Society with a source of funding that diversifies the funding portfolio and reduces the overall funding cost.
 The loans remain fully owned and managed by the Society but are reported as encumbered assets.